internetstandards/Internet.nl/documentation/Docker-deployment-batch.md

     IPV6_IP_PUBLIC=::1 \
     envsubst < docker/host-dist.env > docker/host.env

 After this a `docker/host.env` file is created.
 This file is host specific and should not have to be modified unless something changes in the domainname settings.
-For batch, you may want to set `INTERNETNL_CACHE_TTL` to e.g. an hour, particularly to avoid frequent tests on common mailserver.
+For batch, you may want to set `INTERNETNL_CACHE_TTL` to e.g. half an hour, particularly to avoid frequent tests on common mailserver.

 For instance specific configuration use the `docker/local.env` file.
 Please refer to the `docker/defaults.env` file which contains all configurable settings.
 Please **do not** modify the `docker/defaults.env` file itself as it will be overwritten in updates.